marek-kan/Kannada-MNIST/README.md

 # Soluiton
 In architecture.ipynb file you can see reason why I have chosen given CNN structure.
 It is motivated by manny sources.
 Training is executed on Image Generators provided by keras to achieve best volatility in the data.
 With this setup one epoch last approximately 100s - 120s on my machine.

+My best resut in training was:
+loss: 0.0356 - accuracy: 0.9893; on training data
+loss: 0.0393 - accuracy: 0.9939; on validation data

+This model has 0.9786 accuracy on Kaggle test dataset.